Reimplementing Mizar in Rust: Mizar internals: A (determined) user's perspective

-The \underline{underlined} files are the ones which we needed to parse while implementing the analyzer and checker passes.
+Thanks to the efforts of J. Urban in 2004 \cite{xmlizing}, most of these internal files between the components are in XML format, highlighted in {red}.
+Of the non-XML files, most of them have a simple format, with the notable exception of \emph{art}\texttt{.miz} (see \autoref{sec:parser}) and \emph{art}\texttt{.par} (which we managed to avoid reading or writing by using \emph{art}\texttt{.msx} instead).

-Thanks to the efforts of J. Urban in 2004 \cite{xmlizing}, most of these internal files between the components are in XML format.
-Those that are not XML are highlighted in {red}.
-The only non-XML files we need to read are {\underline{\textit{art}\texttt{.ref}}} and {\underline{\textit{art}\texttt{.ere}}}, and both of these have rather simplistic number-list formats.
+(\texttt{mizar-rs} has a significantly different architecture.
+One can find identifiable components corresponding to ``accom'', ``parser'', ``MSM + analyzer'', ``checker'', and ``exporter'', and for each PC Mizar component one can either enable it in \texttt{mizar-rs}, in which case it will read the input files of that component and perform the work, or disable it in which case it will read the output of that component.
+This allows mixing and matching between the two implementations, for example running \texttt{accom} to generate all the intermediate files, and then running only the ``checker'' component of \texttt{mizar-rs}, which will expect e.g. \emph{art}\texttt{.eth} to exist.
+If all components are enabled, only the \emph{dep}\texttt{.dre} files, the global files \texttt{mml.ini}, \texttt{mml.vct}, \texttt{mizar.dct}, and the article source files \emph{art}\texttt{.miz} are used, all of which are human-written input files.)

 If one opens one of these files, one is presented with the next major challenge, which is that terms are pervasively indexed and hence reading the expressions can be quite difficult.
 Moreover, there are many \emph{distinct} index classes which are differentiated only by the context in which they appear, so without knowing how the program processes the indices or what array is being accessed it is hard as an outsider to follow the references.
 In the Rust implementation this issue is addressed by using ``newtypes'' to wrap each integer to help distinguish different indexing sets.
 There are currently 36 of these newtypes defined: for example there are numbers for functors, selectors, predicates, attributes, formats, notations, functor symbols (not the same!), left bracket symbols, reserved identifiers, etc.